ReneHollander/empty-spigot-plugin/README.md

   - Windows:
     - Open CMD
     - Navigate into cloned repository
-    - Execute `gradlew.bat setupWorksapce`
     - Execute `gradlew.bat idea`
     - Execute `gradlew.bat build`
   - Linux/OSX
     - Open Terminal
     - Navigate into cloned repository
-    - Execute `./gradlew setupWorksapce`
     - Execute `./gradlew idea`
     - Execute `./gradlew build`
-- Open the cloned repository in IntelliJ and beginn to work!
+- Open the project in IntelliJ by opening the created `.ipr` file.
+Otherwise the run configurations will not be in place for you!
-- Make sure to click "Link Gradle Project" in the right upper corner after the first start to have Gradle working properly
+- Make sure to click "Link Gradle Project" in the right upper corner after the first start to have Gradle working properly.
+Check the IntelliJ Event Log if you missed it.

 ## Eclipse (You can try to use it, but IDEA is better...)
 - Clone repository